 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

-You create your own academic experience by selecting from the following required and optional program components:
+Create your own academic experience by selecting from the following required and optional program components:

 Instrumental Performance: (All Instruments)